paladin-t/b8/docs/manual.md

 * `SET_ORDERBY(drv, rule ...)`: sets ordering rules of graphics commands
 	* `rule ...`: can be one or more in "nil", "map", "spr", "all"; "all" equals to "map" and "spr"
 * `UPDATE_WITH(drv [, r])`: sets a driver to automatic updating mode, with an invokable argument
-	* `r`: can be an invokable routine or lambda, or its name in string, or "update" as default
+	* `r`: can be an invokable routine or lambda, or its name in string, or defaults to "update"
 * `LOCK(drv)`: locks a driver, suspends its resource loading procedures
 * `UNLOCK(drv)`: unlocks a driver, resumes its resource loading procedures

-These functions are used to load, create or extract graphics objects and values:
+These functions are used to create, load or extract graphics objects and values:

 * `LOAD_RESOURCE(path, ref = 0)`: loads a resource from bank
 	* `path`: path of a resource, can be "*.sprite", "*.map" or "*.quantized" files; uses the content directory of a cartridge as lookup root